trantrivien/viberty-network/README.md

 ---

 ## 👑 Founder
-**Jaxon Tran** – A visionary founder with the passion and drive to build a sustainable and comprehensive ecosystem.
+**Vien Tran (Jaxon)** – A visionary founder with the passion and drive to build a sustainable and comprehensive ecosystem.